HerosTicWorld/vorp_metabolism/README.md

 - You can adjust the effects of alcohol according to the type of alcohol consumed
 - Totally OPEN source, you can modify according to your desires
 - Set the model of each item that is consumed, you can find them here: https://rdr2.mooshe.tv/
-- Changed UI for hunger and thirst needs using JavaScript
+- Changed UI for hunger and thirst needs using JavaScript to have it like health & Stamina, than around the map, especially if you use the minimap without GPS.
 - Choose how to consume for each item: "eat" or "drink"
 - You can set how to consume for animations, for example for stew or for bottle